Pseudobulbar affect: Signs and symptoms

-Depression
+Differential diagnosis

-PBA may often be misdiagnosed as clinical depression or bipolar disorder; however, many clear distinctions exist.
+PBA may often be misdiagnosed as clinical depression or bipolar disorder; however, many clear distinctions exist for differential diagnosis.

 In depressive and bipolar disorders, crying, anger or laughter are typically indicative of mood, whereas the pathological displays of crying which occur in PBA are often in contrast to the underlying mood, or greatly in excess of the mood or eliciting stimulus.
 In addition, a key to differentiating depression from PBA is duration: PBA episodes are sudden, occurring in an episodic manner, while crying in depression is a more sustained presentation and closely relates to the underlying mood state.
 The level of control that one has over the crying, anger or other emotional displays in PBA is minimal or nonexistent, whereas for those with depression, the emotional expression (typically crying) can be modulated by the situation.
 Similarly, the trigger for episodes of crying in patients with PBA may be nonspecific, minimal or inappropriate to the situation, but in depression the stimulus is specific to the mood-related condition.
 These differences are outlined in the adjacent Table.

 In some cases, depressed mood and PBA may co-exist.
 Since depression is one of the most common emotional changes in patients with neurodegenerative disease or post-stroke sequelae, it is often comorbid with PBA.
 Comorbidity implies that depression is distinct from PBA and is not necessary for, nor does it exclude, a diagnosis of PBA.